Ruth Laxson: Biography

 Pattie Belle Hastings writes, "Laxson has an ear for the peculiar and mundane phrases of our everyday lives, taking seemingly innocuous banter from TV, radio, or casual conversation and transforming it into a stream-of-consciousness."
 Laxson's books are best experienced when read out loud - performed even.

 She has been a visiting artist at the University of Iowa, Center for the Book; Atlanta College of Art; and Agnes Scott College.
 Laxson has exhibited shows at the Neuberger Museum, SUNY; Rolling Stone Press; Atlanta College of Art; National Museum of Women in the Arts, Washington, D.C.; San Antonio Art Institute; and Zeitgenossiche Handpressendrucke, Hamburg.

 Collections holding her work include the Victoria & Albert Museum (London), the Getty Center Museum (California), the Museum of Modern Art (New York), the High Museum of Art, the National Museum of Women in the Arts, the Museum of Contemporary Art of Georgia, and the Sackner Archive of Visual and Concrete Poetry.
 A print she made in honor of James Agee is in Georgia's State Art Collection.

-Laxson had her first museum retrospective in 2013 at the Museum of Contemporary Art of Georgia.
+Laxson had her first museum retrospective in 2013 at the Museum of Contemporary Art of Georgia, titled Hip Young Owl, which featured more than 125 works.
 Laxson's archive has been acquired by the Rhode Island School of Design.
-Also Laxson's Hip Young Owl at Atlanta featured more than125 works.